deadratfink/pkg2md/docs/USAGE.md

 # Motivation

 Why this module?
 Module [package-json-to-readme](https://github.com/zeke/package-json-to-readme) is a nice tool to generate a README from scratch.
-Unfortunately, for me, it lacks for some options and does not cover all of _package.json_ I needed.
+Unfortunately, for me it lacks some options and does not cover all of _package.json_ I needed.
 Therefore, I decided to write my own module which is more flexible (in terms of options) and covers also other sections in the _package.json_, concentrating on the standard package info only (no badges, no example files).

 # Usage

 The module can be used on CLI or as API (the latter is fully [Promise](http://bluebirdjs.com/docs/api-reference.html) based).

 ## Usage Types

-Since the module can be used in two different ways, use installation as follows:
+Since the module can be used in two different ways, do an installation as follows:

 - CLI: install globally via `-g` option
 - API: install locally